aws-samples/realtime-slot-car-racing-with-aws-amplify-aws-iot-core-and-amazon-kinesis-video-streams/ArduinoCarDataLogger/README.md

 # Car Data Logger Software Installation

-*NOTE: These steps assume that you have complete the Hardware installation as documented in* `Hardware` *folder.*
+*NOTE: These steps assume that you have completed the Car Data Logger installation as documented in the* `Hardware` *folder.*